 This is a Birding with a Camera Tour (BwC).
 We try to balance seeing as many birds as possible while also trying to take great photos of them.
 We still target endemics and other specialties.
 We will also try to see and photograph other animals if any are around.
 Click here to see a comparison between our different types of tours.
-If you are looking for a traditional Birding Tour, you should check out our Brazil: Atlantic Rainforest and Savanna tour or our shorter Brazil: The Atlantic Forest Introtour.
+If you are looking for a traditional Birding Tour, you should check out our Brazil: Atlantic Rainforest and Savanna tour or our shorter Brazil: Atlantic Forest Highlights.

 The Atlantic Rainforest is home to some of the most colorful and spectacular birds in all of South America, and many of the best are found only in Southeast Brazil.
 Birders come from all over the world to enjoy the spectacle.
 If you are photographer, don’t let the word “forest” scare you!
 The bird photography in this region is surprisingly good; birds are often very approachable and even normally tough families like antbirds are well within the reach of an amateur photographer.
 Most species can also be seen from wide tracks or clearings where low light is less of an issue, with little need to spend time on difficult, narrow trails.
 Add to this some amazing parks and reserves, and some of the best feeding stations on the continent, and you can get an idea of why most Brazilian birders are also photographers.